Orange County, CA, D.A. Plans Civil Lawsuit against Toyota

 * Toyota issued a recall for sticking accelerator pedals affecting 2.3 million vehicles.

 * Toyota then expanded the pedal recall to include another 1.1 million vehicles.

 * United States Transportation Secretary Ray LaHood told a Chicago radio station that the government had asked Toyota to stop selling recalled vehicles.

 * Toyota told the NHTSA it had a fix for the sticky-pedal problem, as well as a permanent fix for the floor mat problem.

 * On January 26, 2010, after ever-increasing adverse publicity, Toyota stopped selling its recalled models, stating that preventing the sale of the vehicles was “necessary until a remedy is finalized.”

 * Transportation Secretary Ray LaHood testified before a Congressional panel cautioning drivers to seek repairs for sticking accelerators.

 * Kelly Blue Book said affected Toyota models were devalued as much as 5%.

 * Edmunds stated the average devaluation was between 4%-8%.

-Listen as Simon Constable from Dow Jones talk to Lou Ann Hammond about Toyota’s woes
+Listen as Simon Constable from Dow Jones talk on the John Batchelor radio show to Lou Ann Hammond about Toyota’s woes